TheNexusAvenger/Nexus-Plugin-Components/docs/examples/lists.md

 --It doesn't have to extend PluginInstance, but it is simpler to use it. local EntryClass = NexusPluginComponents:GetResource("Base.PluginInstance"):Extend()

-function EntryClass:__new()
+function EntryClass.new()
-    self:InitializeSuper("TextLabel") --Sets up the PluginInstance to create a TextLabel.
+    EntryClass.__new(self, "TextLabel") --Sets up the PluginInstance to create a TextLabel.
 Any contents can be used. end

 function EntryClass:Update(Data)